COMX-35: Software

 West Electronics, the company importing the COMX-35 in The Netherlands, provided most of their software for free and without copyrights (or for a small fee for tape, disk and/or shipment).
 West Electronics also organized different competitions for homebrew software.
 Homebrew development for the COMX-35 is still active in The Netherlands as a result.

 The most popular game on the COMX-35 was 'Worm' (known in The Netherlands as 'Eet een wurm').
-This was a very basic adaptation of Snake (video game genre).
+This was a very basic adaptation of Snake.
 Playing the game long enough would eventually cause it to run out of places to place new food, slowing the game down.

 Known bugs

 One can crash the COMX-35 by simply typing 65535 as the line number in BASIC.

 The BASIC interpreter can be put into a hard-lock by pressing the return key while the 'READY' prompt is displayed.
 This is because the prompt is treated as a 'READ' command, despite the lack of DATA statements in the program.

 The '!' symbol in the character set displays a red dot just above the black dot.